 - picking up trash (useful to bring a garbage bag), only pick up light trash.
 Note: larger items are picked up by DCR.

-Enjoy the walks which are normally done in teams and scheduled by the committee
+Enjoy the walks which are normally done in teams and scheduled by the committee.
+Here is an example of a Stewardship Report: Sample NAP Stewardship Report

 The stewardship committee for the Cape Charles NAP is below enjoying a comradeship lunch.